 21 Carkoski Commons

 Student Health Services is staffed with physicians, nurse practitioners, nurses, laboratory technicians, pharmacists, health educators, and office personnel.
 Services are available each weekday school is in session including summer sessions.
 Individuals must be enrolled to use the clinic.
 Medical services available at Student Health Service include care for acute and chronic medical treatment, preventative services, laboratory, pharmacy and referral as needed.
 Students are encouraged to make appointments, to be seen in a more timely manner.
 Walk-in patients will be treated based on emergency needs and availability.

 173 Centennial Student Union

-Student Leadership Development & Service Learning offers opportunities for student involvement in campus life through co-curricular activities including the IMPACT Team Campus Activities Board, fraternities or sororities, religious clubs, departmental organizations, or through involvement in volunteer and service opportunities on campus and in the community.
+Student Leadership Development & Service Learning offers opportunities for student involvement in campus life through co-curricular activities including the Student Events Team Campus Activities Board, fraternities or sororities, religious clubs, departmental organizations, or through involvement in volunteer and service opportunities on campus and in the community.